Faith or Fear: You Can Only Choose One

 Today, I’m writing over at The Journey where I contribute once per quarter.
 Here’s a peek at my post.
 I hope you’ll head over to read the rest.

 What happens when women walk in faith?
-I wish I could tell you from my experiences.
+I wish I could tell you about my experiences.
 I wish I could tell you about all the times I prayed without doubting and God answered my prayers.
 But you see, I’m not Ruth, I’m Jonah.

 In my head, I know that God is capable of doing wonderful, miraculous things.
 I have seen Him do it.
 I have seen prayers answered in my life, and the lives of people I’ve prayed for, but still I doubted.
 That’s why when God told me to leave my job I resisted.
 For three and a half years I disobeyed.